MAKEUP PRODUCTS (NON-PERMANENT)

 13135

-While most chemicals in cosmetic products pose hardly any or zero risk, several dozen are associated with significant medical problems, including neurological harm and cancer.
-Chemicals in cosmetics enter the body through internal use, the skin, and inhalation, and cause similar problems as food chemicals, per this site.
+Although many chemicals in beauty products pose slight or absolutely no threat, several dozen have been associated with substantial health problems, including neurological harm and cancer.
+Cosmetic chemicals get into your body through inhalation, the skin, and ingestion, and cause similar risks as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other ordinary items.
-Yet, no group of consumer items is susceptible to less government inspection than cosmetics and other personal products, including PRISME AGAIN !
+Contaminants and chemicals linked to cancer can be found in food and many other everyday products.
+However, no classification of consumer products is susceptible to less government management than cosmetics and other personal products, including PRISME AGAIN !
 BLUSH - POWDER BLUSH, QUARTET.
-Although most of the chemicals in cosmetics and personal care products very likely pose little risk, being exposed to some is associated with significant health disorders, including cancer.
+While most of the chemicals in cosmetics likely pose little risk, exposure to some has been linked to major health concerns, including cancer.